 I’ve been in teams where my manager pigeon-holed me and didn’t provide me with real opportunities.

-I’ve had friends who apply for promotions (who have children), are asked if they can take on the extra responsibility.
+I’ve had friends who have children and apply for promotions and are asked if they can take on the extra responsibility.

 These are some experiences, but things that can happen to women in the workplace and are frankly unfair and limit our career opportunities.